Chrissie Hynde: Artistry and influence

 Hynde has a contralto vocal range.
 Until 1978, shortly before the advent of the Pretenders, Hynde had little idea what she sounded like.
 Hynde eschews formal voice training; she contends that "distinctive voices in rock are trained through years of many things: frustration, fear, loneliness, anger, insecurity, arrogance, narcissism, or just sheer perseverance – anything but a teacher."
+In 2023, Rolling Stone ranked Hynde at number 114 on its list of the 200 Greatest Singers of All Time.

 In a 1994 interview, Madonna recalled of Hynde:

 "I saw her play in Central Park [in August 1980, performing with the Pretenders].
 She was amazing: the only woman I'd seen in performance where I thought, yeah, she's got balls, she's awesome! ...
 It gave me courage, inspiration, to see a woman with that kind of confidence in a man's world."

 Personal life

-Circa 1973, Hynde, unable to obtain a work visa, asked both Sid Vicious and Johnny Rotten to marry her.
-Hynde then went back to USA briefly, before returning to the UK.
+Hynde, born in the United States, has long maintained dual citizenship with the UK.
+In the 1970s, Hynde, unable to obtain a work visa, asked both Sid Vicious and Johnny Rotten to marry her, though for various reasons neither did.
+Hynde then went back to the US briefly before returning to the UK.

-In 1982, Hynde and Ray Davies planned to wed in Guildford, but "the guy in the registry office took one look at us and suggested we come back another time".
+In 1982, Hynde and Ray Davies planned to wed in Guildford, but "the guy in the register office took one look at us and suggested we come back another time".
 In 1983, Hynde had a daughter, Natalie, with Davies.
 She married Jim Kerr, lead singer of the band Simple Minds, in 1984.
 Together they had a daughter, Yasmin, in 1985.
-They lived in South Queensferry, Scotland and divorced in 1990; Hynde was married to a Colombian artist and sculptor, Lucho Brieva from 1997 to 2002.
-Lucho Brieva was married to Gina Bellman, from 2005 to 2007.
+They lived in South Queensferry as well as Kilmacolm, Scotland and divorced in 1990; Hynde was married to Colombian artist and sculptor Lucho Brieva from 1997 to 2002.

 She follows Vaishnavism, a branch of Hinduism, and travels to India once every year to further her studies.

-Hynde lives in London, and also has an apartment in the Northside Lofts in her hometown of Akron.
+Hynde lives in London and also has an apartment in the Northside Lofts in her hometown of Akron.

-Hynde has described becoming a vegetarian as "the best thing that ever happened to me".
+Hynde became a vegetarian in 1969 at the age of 18.
+She has described becoming a vegetarian as "the best thing that ever happened to me".
 She says that she came to regard meat-eaters with "distaste, almost contempt" but has learned to "live and associate with [them] but never respected them".
 Hynde is also an animal rights activist and a supporter of PETA and the animal rights group Viva!.
-She also appeared in anti-fur trade organization Respect for Animals' commercial 'Fur and Against' in 2002, alongside Jude Law, Paul McCartney and others.

 Hynde has publicly campaigned against the extradition of Julian Assange to the United States, and in February 2020 called on then President Donald Trump to "set him free".

 Autobiography

 Hynde published an autobiography, Reckless: My Life as a Pretender, on September 8, 2015.

-In October 2018, Hynde released a limited edition book of her artworks, titled Adding The Blue, the name being taken from the final track on her 2014 solo album, Stockholm.
+In October 2018, Hynde released a limited edition book of her artworks, titled Adding the Blue, the name being taken from the final track on her 2014 solo album, Stockholm.